When Is the 72-Hour DOT Check?

 What Is the CVSA?

 Have you ever heard of the Commercial Vehicle Safety Alliance?
 If not, here’s the scoop.
-The CVSA is an international non-profit organization that works to promote commercial motor vehicle safety and security throughout North America by setting uniform standards and helping law enforcement officers enforce those standards.
-Visit DOT Authority Package, How to get Oregon Trip And Fuel Permit?
+The CVSA is an international non-profit organization that promotes commercial motor vehicle safety and security throughout North America by setting uniform standards and helping law enforcement officers enforce those standards.
+Visit DOT Authority Package; how to get an Oregon Trip And Fuel Permit?

 The CVSA works with different organizations like the Department of Transportation, National Highway Traffic Safety Administration, Federal Motor Carrier Safety Administration, and others to create best practices for roadside inspections and help keep our roads safe.
 So if you're a commercial driver out there, just know that the CVSA has your back!
 Must visit FMCSA Hours of Service Suspended topics.